 Become a Massage Therapist

-Now that you know the benefits of becoming a massage therapist, get the training you need to pursue a rewarding career in this field by enrolling in the Massage Therapy program at Fremont College.
+Now that you know the benefits of becoming a massage therapist, get the training you need to pursue a rewarding career in this field by enrolling in the Massage Therapy program at Fremont University.
 You will learn anatomy and physiology, and understand the mechanisms that cause muscular problems that lead to tension and serious health problems, preparing your for a career from the moment you graduate.

 How long do you have to go to school to be a massage therapist?

-A Massage Therapy diploma from Fremont College prepares you for a career in massage therapy in as few as 9 months.
+A Massage Therapy diploma from Fremont University prepares you for a career in massage therapy in as few as 9 months.
 Each massage therapy course gives you a greater understanding of the workings of the human body and increases your skill as a massage therapist.

 How do you get a massage therapy license or certifications?